 2. Upload Speeds

-Unlike cable and DSL which offer significantly lower upload speeds compared to download speeds, fiber internet provides symmetrical speeds—meaning equally fast download and upload speeds.
+Unlike cable and DSL, which offer significantly lower upload speeds compared to download speeds, fiber internet provides symmetrical speeds, meaning equally fast download and upload speeds.
 This feature is particularly advantageous for activities like video conferencing, uploading large files to cloud storage, and live streaming.

-3. Latency
+3. Latency & Gaming

 Fiber internet offers exceptionally low latency, which is the delay before data transfer begins following an instruction.
 This is crucial for real-time applications such as online gaming, VoIP calls, and video streaming.